mh4ck-Thales/rust-sdk/README.md

 ## Install RISC-V toolchains

-If you are using Ubuntu make sure that you have basic support for development environment by installing the following essiential packages:
+If you are using Ubuntu, make sure that you have basic development environment support by installing the following essiential packages:

     sudo apt install build-essential
     sudo apt install crossbuild-essential-riscv64